Table of Contents:

 - Temporary Room Assignments

 Policy: All students must sign a room and board contract and provide a $100 deposit to secure their space in a facility.
-Only students who are registered for classes (for the upcoming term) may sign a housing contract.
+Only students who are registered full-time for classes (for the upcoming term) may sign a housing contract.
 The contract is a legal document and should be read carefully in its entirety before signing.

 Breaking Room and Board Contracts